 The Company reports earnings per share in accordance with FASB ASC 260-10, Earnings per Share.
 Basic earnings (loss) per share is computed by dividing income (loss) available to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
-Diluted earnings (loss) per share is computed similarly to basic earnings (loss) per share except that the denominator is increased to include the number of additional shares of common stock that would have been outstanding if the potential shares of common stock were dilutive.
+Diluted earnings (loss) per share is computed similarly to basic earnings (loss) per share except that the denominator is increased to include the number of additional shares of common stock that would have been outstanding if the potential shares of common stock had been issued and if the additional shares of common stock were dilutive.

-As of June 30, 2022 and 2021, warrants and options to purchase6,142,203 and 3,748,962 shares of common stock, respectively, have been excluded from the computation of potentially dilutive securities.
+As of September 30, 2022 and 2021, warrants and options to purchase6,059,552 and 3,968,546 shares of common stock, respectively, have been excluded from the computation of potentially dilutive securities.
 Potentially dilutive common shares, which primarily consist of stock options issued to employees, consultants, and directors as well as warrants issued, have been excluded from the diluted loss per share calculation because their effect is anti-dilutive.
-Because the impact of these items is anti-dilutive during periods of net loss, there was no difference between basic and diluted loss per share for the six months ended June 30, 2022 and 2021.
+Because the impact of these items is anti-dilutive during periods of net loss, there was no difference between basic and diluted loss per share for the nine months ended September 30, 2022 and 2021.